 Whether you realize it or not you are building up a network every time you friend someone on social media.
 These are people that, in most cases, know you and the type of person that you are.
 Who better to turn to when you are looking for a job?

 As I mentioned earlier many available positions in the job market are unlisted.
 If you put out a post letting your whole social media network know that you are looking for a job, they might be able to steer you in the direction of some jobs that you would have never found out about otherwise.

 I know it can be kind of embarrassing to tell, what seems like, the whole world that you are currently unemployed.
 But if being open and honest with your friends and family on social media helps you get a new job, then it's definitely worth it.

 And like the other methods mentioned I know this one works because I've used it in the past:

 I once talked about looking for work in several of my videos on Youtube.
 I wasn't even talking about it in hopes of getting any kind of help from my viewers, I was just sharing the facts.
 But a few weeks later I got a message from a company that was starting a new online venture and wanted to see if I would like to be a part of it.

-It was a part time gig but the pay was enough to just cover my bills each month.
-Which worked out great because I was able to continue to look for a job in the mornings and work for them in the evenings.
+It was a part-time gig but the pay was enough to just cover my bills each month.
+This worked out great because I was able to continue to look for a job in the mornings and work for them in the evenings.
 I stayed at that job until I found new employment offline.

 So be sure to take advantage of social media when you are job hunting.
 You never know who might see your post, tweet, or video and be able to help you out.

 Searching for a new job doesn't have to be an ongoing nightmare.
-If you use the 3 tips listed above you should be able to find a new job quickly (hopefully in less than two weeks) and be back collecting those big paychecks in no time!
+If you use the three tips listed above, you should be able to find a new job quickly (hopefully in less than two weeks) and be back collecting those big paychecks in no time!